• Home

 Basis for judging household and needlework exhibits:

-Plain Sewing – Lingerie or aprons to be judged on: 1.
-Worth of article
+Plain Sewing – Lingerie or aprons to be judged on

-2. Materials & trimmings, quality & appropriateness
+2. Materials and trimmings, appropriateness, quality

 1. Material - its appropriateness, quality, color and design